Updated email metrics

 - Using the dynamic search field to enter all or part of the campaign name (you can use multiple search terms, separated by commas, to broaden your selection).

-- Selecting the campaign type (Ad hoc, on-event or recurring).
+- Selecting the campaign type (batch, on-event or recurring).

 - Once you have filtered the list, you can manually add and remove individual campaigns by using the check boxes.

 - Click Apply to save your selection and update the charts.
 The total number of campaigns selected is shown in the title bar.

 Once you have selected your campaigns, you can sort the list again without losing that selection.
 In this way you can analyze multiple campaigns of different types and from different categories.

 - To see all the emails that you have selected, click Show only selected.

 - Click Select all to select all the campaigns currently in the list; Click Deselect all to clear this selection.
 Note that these controls only work on the campaigns currently in the list, and not on the entire selection.
 You can keep track of your selection via the numbers to the right.

 - To clear the entire selection and display all emails available for the time range, click Clear All Filters.

 Click Download Report and select Download as CSV to download your current selection as a .csv file.
 The .csv contains all responses for the selected campaigns, not just those currently visible.

 In the report, see the following campaign naming pattern where the name in the .csv is after the "-":